Continue with LinkedIn

 Moz Local Frequently Asked Questions

-Moz Local is an all-in-one local SEO platform designed to simplify how you manage your business’s online presence across the entire local search ecosystem.
-It tackles the core challenge small and multi-location businesses face: keeping consistent, accurate business information (name, address, phone number—NAP) synchronized across dozens of online directories.
+Moz Local is an all-in-one local SEO platform that simplifies how businesses manage their online presence across the local search ecosystem.
+It solves the core challenge local businesses face: keeping consistent, accurate business information – name, address, phone number (NAP) – synchronized across dozens of online directories.

 The platform automatically distributes your data to 90+ directories including Google Business Profile, Yelp, Facebook, Apple Maps, and Bing.

-Beyond listings management, Moz Local includes review monitoring, local rank tracking by geography, social media posting, and duplicate listing detection.
-Essentially, instead of manually updating each directory one by one, you establish one “source of truth” in Moz Local and let the platform handle distribution, saving hours of manual work while ensuring consistency that Google rewards with better local rankings.
+Beyond listings management, Moz Local includes review monitoring, local rank tracking by geography through GeoRank, social media posting, and duplicate listing detection.
+Instead of manually updating each directory one by one, you establish one source of truth in Moz Local and let the platform handle distribution – saving hours of manual work while ensuring the consistency that Google rewards with better local rankings.

+The distribution isn’t instantaneous – changes typically take 2-4 weeks to propagate fully – but this is much faster than manual submissions.
 Moz Local also continuously monitors your listings for accuracy, flagging outdated or incomplete information so you can address issues before they hurt your SEO.
-This automation is critical because Google’s local algorithm uses NAP consistency as a trust signal; when your information matches perfectly across the web, you rank higher in local results.
+This automation matters because Google’s local algorithm uses NAP consistency as a trust signal: when your information matches perfectly across the web, you rank higher in local results.

-Moz Local’s Listing Score is a diagnostic metric that shows how complete and optimized your business listings are across the web.
+Moz Local’s Listing Score is a diagnostic metric that measures how complete and optimized your business listings are across the web.
 It evaluates whether your NAP information is consistent, up-to-date, and filled out completely across major platforms.
 A score closer to 100% indicates strong listing health, which directly impacts local search visibility.

-The score identifies specific gaps—missing photos, incomplete descriptions, unverified listings—giving you a clear action plan to improve.
-This matters because incomplete listings are ranked lower by Google and provide a poor customer experience; someone searching for your business might find outdated hours, a wrong phone number, or missing reviews, costing you potential customers.
+The score identifies specific gaps – missing photos, incomplete descriptions, unverified listings – giving you a clear action plan to improve.
+This matters because incomplete listings rank lower in Google’s local results and provide a poor customer experience.
+Someone searching for your business might find outdated hours, a wrong phone number, or missing reviews, costing you potential customers.
+By monitoring your Listing Score over time, you stay ahead of listing decay and ensure your business shows up accurately wherever potential customers are searching.

 The platform tracks Listing Score, review sentiment, and local rankings for each location independently, so you see at a glance which locations are thriving and which need attention.
-Bulk updates are possible too, so if your business address format changes company-wide, you push that update to all 50 locations simultaneously instead of manually editing each one.
+Bulk updates are possible too – if your business address format changes company-wide, you push that update to all locations simultaneously instead of manually editing each one.
+For agencies managing dozens of client locations, this centralization transforms a time-consuming operational process into a streamlined workflow.

-Moz Local consolidates reviews from multiple platforms—Google Business Profile, Yelp, Facebook, Apple Maps, Trustpilot—into one dashboard, so you’re not jumping between sites to respond to customer feedback.
+Moz Local consolidates reviews from multiple platforms – Google Business Profile, Yelp, Facebook, Apple Maps, Trustpilot – into one dashboard, so you’re not jumping between sites to respond to customer feedback.
+The platform flags new reviews with alerts, shows sentiment trends over time, and uses AI to suggest responses, helping you maintain professionalism at scale.

-You can see exactly which neighborhoods or regions you’re winning in and where competitors are beating you.
-This hyper-local visibility is critical because “pizza near me” searches return different results in different areas; a restaurant ranking #1 in downtown might rank #5 in the suburbs.
+GeoRank is Moz Local’s local rank tracking feature that shows where your business ranks in Google Maps and local search results by ZIP code or city – not just nationally.
+You can see exactly which neighborhoods you’re winning in and where competitors are beating you.
+This hyper-local visibility is critical because “near me” searches return different results in different areas.

 GeoRank lets you optimize location-specific pages, adjust your Google Business Profile strategy by region, and identify geographic opportunities where you’re not yet visible.
 You can also compare your rankings against specific competitors in each location, revealing whether your local SEO efforts are working and where to double down.

-BrightLocal emphasizes manual control and custom citation building; you hand-select which directories to submit to, giving you precision but requiring more effort.
-Moz Local is the budget-friendly, automation-focused option at $14–$33 per location per month.
+All three are legitimate local SEO tools, but they serve different needs.
+Yext is the premium, enterprise-grade solution costing $200-$1,000+ per location annually, offering Knowledge Graph distribution and white-glove support for large franchises.
+BrightLocal emphasizes manual control and custom citation building – you hand-select which directories to submit to, giving you precision but requiring more effort.
+Moz Local is the budget-friendly, automation-focused option at $20-$40 per location per month ($16-$33 on annual billing).

-Moz Local excels at automatic distribution, duplicate cleanup, and ease of use; you don’t need SEO expertise to use it.
+Moz Local excels at automatic distribution, duplicate cleanup, and ease of use – you don’t need SEO expertise to operate it.
 The trade-off is less granular control than BrightLocal and fewer enterprise features than Yext.
+For detailed breakdowns, see our Moz Local vs BrightLocal and Moz Local vs Yext comparison guides on Tekpon.

 Moz Local is designed with small and mid-market businesses in mind.
-The pricing is accessible for solo locations ($14–$33/month), and the interface is intuitive, you don’t need to be an SEO expert to use it.
+The pricing is accessible for solo locations at $20-$40 per month ($16-$33 on annual billing), and the interface is intuitive enough that you don’t need SEO expertise to use it.
 Small business owners can set it up in minutes, establish their source of truth for location data, and let Moz handle distribution.

 That said, Moz Local scales well for agencies and multi-location businesses too.
-Agencies benefit from centralized management of multiple client accounts, white-label report templates, and the ability to show clients their Listing Score improvement over time.
+Agencies benefit from centralized management of multiple client accounts and the ability to show clients their Listing Score improvement over time.
+Whether you’re a single dentist office, a local restaurant, or a 50-location franchise, Moz Local adapts to your scale without sacrificing ease of use.

-Moz Local is universally beneficial for any business where customers search locally: dental offices, medical practices, plumbers, electricians, restaurants, salons, fitness studios, home services, real estate agencies, legal practices, and any business with a physical location.
+Moz Local benefits any business where customers search locally: dental offices, medical practices, plumbers, electricians, restaurants, salons, fitness studios, home services, real estate agencies, legal practices, and any business with a physical location.
+The platform is also valuable for franchises and national chains with multiple locations because it solves the multi-location management challenge at scale.

 About the Authors